timofeysie/tiwanaku/README.md

 ### RxJS

+This is a great library.
+Quoted from the official introduction:
+*RxJS is a library for composing asynchronous and event-based programs by using observable sequences.
+It provides one core type, the Observable, satellite types (Observer, Schedulers, Subjects) and operators inspired by Array#extras (map, filter, reduce, every, etc) to allow handling asynchronous events as collections.*

+*Think of RxJS as Lodash for events.*

+*ReactiveX combines the Observer pattern with the Iterator pattern and functional programming with collections to fill the need for an ideal way of managing sequences of events.*

+However, it has changed over time so looking at older code can be a problem.
 The [migration docs for Ionic 3 to 4](https://ionicframework.com/docs/building/migration#rxjs-changes) link to a [separate page](https://github.com/ReactiveX/rxjs/blob/master/MIGRATION.md) for RxJS which was updated to version 6.
 This page then redirects to [another page](https://github.com/ReactiveX/rxjs/blob/master/docs_app/content/guide/v6/migration.md).
 The most current release is 6.4.

 This is the version we got when installing RxJS in the newly created project.
 The relevant parts of the package.json file currently are:
 ```